By Dan Spencer

-President Donald J. Trump is outpacing his predecessors when it comes to getting federal judges confirmed.
 President Trump’s fifth court pick was confirmed by the Senate on Tuesday.
 Alabama lawyer Kevin Christopher Newsom was confirmed to a seat on the 11th U.S. Circuit Court of Appeals on a 66-31 vote, with 16 Democrats joining the GOP.

 Judge Newsom is President Trump’s the third circuit judge confirmed so far, and combined with one district judge and Supreme Court Justice Neil M. Gorsuch, puts the president and the GOP-led Senate well ahead of his predecessor.